Abalone Fishery

 The abalone fishery is managed under the provisions of the Living Marine Resources Management Act 1995 and the Fisheries (Abalone) Rules 2017

 The commercial fishery has limited entry via a cap on dive licences and is managed using a system of sizes, total allowable catch (TAC) and regional catch caps.
-Commercially, limited entry and legal minimum sizes are more long-term arrangements, while TAC and regional catch caps are the subjects of annual co-management meetings and settings developed through the Abalone Fishery Advisory Committee (AbFAC) process.
+Commercially, limited entry and legal minimum sizes are more long-term arrangements, while TAC and regional catch caps are subject to annual change.

 Abalone Harvest Strategy

-Download the Abalone Harvest Strategy that sets out the management direction of the fishery.
+Download the Abalone Harvest Strategy that guides management decisions, including the annual setting of TAC.

 Abalone Harvest Strategy